Benajin/Benajin/README.md

 - 👋 Hi, I’m @Benajin
-- 📫 How to reach me ...
-Twitter @RealBenajin or Email RealBenajin@gmail.com
+- 📫 How to reach me ... discord: benajin

 <!---
 Benajin/Benajin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.